palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 +++
 #### Helm Repos
-Simple web server that stores your charts and makes them available for searching and retrieving.
+Web application that stores your charts and makes them available for searching and retrieving.
 Uses semantic versioning

 Options
 * local one